Gem Profile- Derbyshire Blue John

 How do we get Blue John?

-Blue John today is mined from two caverns in the Peak District; Blue John and Treak Cliff caverns.
-They sit in a complex of caverns beneath the rolling hills that lie in Derbyshire, Staffordshire and Cheshire.
-The caverns are a local tourist attraction in addition to being an active mine.
-Blue John is found in ganges, or veins, around 3 inches thick along the sides of the limestone caverns in rakes, scrins and pipes.
+Blue John is mined today from two caverns in the Peak District, the Blue John and Treak Cliff caverns.
+These caverns sit within a large underground network beneath the rolling hills of Derbyshire, Staffordshire, and Cheshire.
+They serve as both a local tourist attraction and an active mine.

 Blue John Veins in the Blue John Cavern.
 Photo Courtesy of Blue John Cavern.